ecocurious2/MultiGeiger/docs/source/setup_lora.rst

 Enter the LoRa parameters into the MultiGeiger
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  After the registration was completed, the LoRa parameters need to be transferred to the MultiGeiger program.
+-  After the registration was completed, the LoRa parameters need to be entered into the form on the MultiGeiger configuration
--  These can be entered via the configuration page of the MultiGeiger (see above).
+   page (see above).
 -  Now go through the configuration on the configuration page until the settings of the LoRa  parameters are displayed
    and enter them here.
 Type in the 3 parameters from the TTN console (**APPEUI, DEVEUI, APPKEY**).